FilipKmn/filipkmn.github.io/about.md

 **[Rendered Text](http://renderedtext.com/)** — _Marketing and Analytics [and more]_

-Making [Semaphore](https://semaphoreci.com) happen and helping software development teams move faster throught development thanks to our product — a hosted continuous integration and delivery service.
-With over thousand customers including the likes of Intel, Ebay, 500px Semaphore is making a real bang in the development community.
+Making [Semaphore](https://semaphoreci.com) happen and helping software development teams move faster through development thanks to our product — a hosted continuous integration and delivery service.
+With over thousand customers including the likes of Intel, eBay, 500px Semaphore is making a real bang in the development community.

 Semaphore was and is my most favorite product.
-I've worked day and night, and all wiht a smile.
-From finding ways how to grow our user base to organizing tech events.
+I've worked day and night on developing Semaphore — always with a big smile.
+From finding ways how to grow the user base to organizing tech events.

 Semaphore holds a special place in my heart and as a product best represents me as a professional product person.

 **[Prognosis IT](http://www.renator.net/)** — _Junior Product Manager_

-Got through the thick of it while learning how to deliver my first cloud-based application.
+Got through the thick of it while learning how to deliver my first cloud application.

-The first major project I was involved with, a social network for the Sweedish market.
+The first major cloud product I was involved with – a social network for the Sweedish market.
 A big stepping stone for me, learning how to get requirements from clients and deliver software on time.

 **[Dejan Marketing](https://dejanseo.com.au/)** — _Online Marketing Coordinator_

 Working for a digital marketing agency isn't as dull as it is sound, as long as you are set on learning the most you can and moving on even faster.

 I've learned the ropes on digital marketing here, from SEO and content marketing to A/B testing.
-Not all the projects were cool, like working on optimizing the website for an garage door reseller, but some were awesome, like working for on of Expedia's spin-offs.
+Not all the projects were cool, like working on optimizing the website for a garage door reseller, but some were awesome, like working for Expedia.

 **[Univerexport](https://univerexport.rs/)** — _Marketing Intern_

-Univerexport, one of the biggest retailers in Serbia.
+Univerexport, and you probably have never heard of it, is one of the biggest retailers in Serbia.
 Who would tell!
-While studying, I've gotten a chance to be a part of the team that built the first online retail application on the Serbian market, eLakolije.
+While studying, I've gotten a chance to be a part of the team that built the very first online retail application on the Serbian market, eLakolije.
 Didn't do much there, was fun either way.

 <br>